boujeefoodie/boujeefoodie.github.io/index.md

 If you wish to see more information regarding a certain restaurant, clicking the "View Restaurant" button will redirect you to the Restaurant Page, displaying the description of the selected restaurant.
 ![](images/M3/RestaurantPage3.png)

 As a user, you will be able to leave a review for a specific restaurant page.
 You can leave a star rating of 1-5 and a constructive criticism of the experience and the food of a desired restaurant.

-You can also see what other Foodies think about these restaurant
+You can also see what other Foodies think about these restaurants and how their food taste or what's poppin!
 ![](images/M3/review.png)